johnmcfarlane/papers/c++/error-handling.md

 The contract is composed of conditions.
 Some conditions can be formally expressed.
-Some such conditions can be expressed in the code itself.
+Some of those conditions can be expressed in the code itself.
-Some languages support format expression as part of the interface.
+Some languages support formal expression as part of the interface.
 Many languages support expression of conditions within the implementation.

 The `eg_assert` invocations above are examples of expressions within the implementation.

 ### Calling a C++ API

-In general, APIs should not attempt to handle out-of-contract usage.
+In general, C++ APIs should not attempt to handle out-of-contract usage.
 As with the `pull_away` example above, normalising bugs has many negative consequences.
-The set of possible violations is likely to be vast so logic to deal with it can dilute the 'intentional' code of a function.
+The set of possible violations is likely to be vast so logic to deal with it can dilute the essential code of a function.

 The contract of `sanitized_run`,